 Considered the highest achievement in nursing care, the award makes Dana-Farber the fourth "Magnet" hospital in Massachusetts and one of only 150 worldwide.

-center for cancer care and clinical research on Brookline Avenue.
+of a new center for cancer care and clinical research on Brookline Avenue.

 35 miles southwest of Boston.
 Opening in 2008, the two-story, 54,000-square-foot facility offers chemotherapy infusion, radiation therapy, and diagnostic imaging to adult cancer patients.